Skip to content

 Schuman Centre 30th anniversary

-Using the model pioneered by the European Consortium for Political Research (ECPR), these joint sessions bring together scholars from different institutions, schools of thought, methodological preferences, career stages, and locations for four days of intense collaboration.
+Using the model pioneered by the European Consortium for Political Research (ECPR), these joint sessions bring together scholars from different institutions, schools of thought, methodological preferences, career stages, and locations for five days of intense collaboration.
 The goal is to collectively address significant issues, with an eye on publishing the findings collaboratively.

 Themes of the Workshops